-There's lots to sort out all at once when you first decide to set a wedding date.
+There's lots to sort out, all at once, when you first decide to set a wedding date.
 It can get overwhelming, and fast.
 If you keep a cool head and work on one thing on the wedding planning to do list at a time... you'll get through your wedding planning without getting (too) stressed out.
 So today I want to share the first steps you need to take with your wedding planning.

 Are you the sort of person who sits down with a clean piece of paper and pen, ready to take notes?
-If so, you'll want to grab yourself a copy of our wedding planning checklist, which covers all the tasks below (plus all the wedding planning to do's you'll need to get done in the lead up) then you can request a printed copy of Southern Bride's comprehensive wedding planning to do list here.
+If so, you'll want to grab yourself a copy of our wedding planning checklist above, which covers all the tasks below (plus all the wedding planning to do's you'll need to get done in the lead up).
+Download a copy of Southern Bride's comprehensive wedding planning to do list here.

-Each of these tasks has an accompanying article to go with it, so you can learn more about each aspect.
+Each of the initial wedding planning tasks has an accompanying article to go with it, to give you a bit more detail about each aspect.
 Just click on the task to find out more.

 What to do when you first get engaged